jviikki/clavescript/README.md

 examples are here to give you an idea of what is currenly supported.

 This program plays a random melody alternating between major and harmonic minor scales.
-Also includes a simple bass line.
+It also includes a simple bass line.

     tempo 100;